UPPER SCHOOL FACULTY | GRADES 3–6

 Mrs. Pittman taught for many years in Virginia public schools and also served as head of school at Appletree Academy for 12 years.
 At Forsyth, Mrs. Pittman has served on the Language Arts and Character Education committees; she mentors new faculty; and leads Summer Discovery camps.
 Professional development opportunities include The Reading Project at Columbia University’s Teachers College and the International Literacy Association Conference.

-Grade 5: Kathy Becker, John McGinley, Dana Lenzen & Mike Pieroni
+Grade 5: Nichole Kohrs, John McGinley, Dana Lenzen, Mike Pieroni

 WHAT TO LOOK FORWARD TO IN GRADE 5: